 Figure 1.
 Simulation geometries and manufactured microreactors.
-A) One-loop, B) Two-horizontal-loop and C) Two-vertical-loop.
-D) Experimental diagram for the biodegradation process.
+A) One-loop, B) Two-horizontal-loops and C) Two-vertical-loops.
+D) Schematic of the experimental setup for the biodegradation process.
 The numbers 1, 2, 3, 4 and 5 in the figure correspond to the solution injection, microreactor, permanent magnet, treated sample and absorbance analysis, respectively.